eusonlito/PHPCan/README.md

 Installation
 --------

-We can download full project with git commands:
+You can download full project with git command and install all dependencies using <a href="http://getcomposer.org/">Composer</a>:

     $ git clone git://github.com/eusonlito/PHPCan.git phpcan
     $ cd phpcan